Dryanide-originale/accessibility_resources/README.md

 People to follow:
 * [Crystal Preston-Watson](https://twitter.com/ScopicEngineer), Quality and Accessibility Engineer
-* [Marcy Sutton(https://twitter.com/marcysutton)], independent web developer and accessibility advocate
+* [Marcy Sutton](https://twitter.com/marcysutton), independent web developer and accessibility advocate
-*
+* [Eric Bailey](https://twitter.com/ericwbailey), part of The A11y Project
+* [Eric Eggert](https://twitter.com/yatil), Director of Accessibility Services at Knowbility

 ## More general educational resources around A11y
 The following links are food for thoughts, to give you more perspectives on the importance of accessibility
 * [What are Equivalent experiences?](https://www.smashingmagazine.com/2020/05/equivalent-experiences-part1/)
 * Short discussions with disabled people about the barriers they encounter on the web (~8min by episode, **good resource to get ideas for projects**): [Series: A11y Rules Soundbite](https://a11yrules.com/series/a11y-rules-soundbite/)
-* The A11y Project and [their library](https://www.a11yproject.com/resources/) of many resources ** Highlight on their [Vision simulator resources](https://www.a11yproject.com/resources/#vision-simulators), to put you in the shoes of visually impaired users
+* The A11y Project and [their library](https://www.a11yproject.com/resources/) of many resources
+    * Highlight on their [Vision simulator resources](https://www.a11yproject.com/resources/#vision-simulators), to put you in the shoes of visually impaired users
 * [What Non-Disabled People Get Wrong About Accessibility](https://yetanotherlefty.wordpress.com/2017/05/01/what-non-disabled-people-get-wrong-about-accessibility/)

 # GENERAL A11Y RESOURCES